uuverifiers/uppsat/README.md

 scala uppsat.jar -app=ijcar -backend=z3 -validator=z3 examples/e2a_1.c.smt2

+## Installing back-ends

+UppSAT currently supports Z3 and MathSAT as back-ends.
+To use them, make sure that the programs "z3" and "mathsat" are available on the path (e.g., you can add them to the $PATH environmental variable).
+The current version of UppSAT has been tested with MathSAT5 5.5.1 and Z3 4.5.0.

 ## Running the tests

 When running sbt assembly a set of test-cases will be run automatically.